ibell/coolprop/Readme.txt

 Changelog:

+2.2.0 (revision 164)
+Added the Siloxanes (MM,MDM,MD2M,MD3M,MD4M,D4,D5,D6) Added a script that will build all the parts (Excel DLL, Python, MATLAB, etc.) and upload to Sourceforge Very-alpha code for use of CoolProp in Modelica Enthalpy and pressure are valid inputs for Brine fluids Added support for quantities package in Python code (If you provide quantities.Quantity instance to CoolProp.CoolProp.Props, the units will be converted to the default units for CoolProp; Default units can be obtained by calling get_index_units(iParam) as a std::string; If a string for the desired output units is passed to Props the units will be converted to the output units)
+Internals of CoolProp changed again, added a function called IProps that uses the integer indices for the input terms as well as the fluids - significant speedup.
+This is mostly for use with CoolProp.State.State in Python although the same principle can be used elsewhere
+Bug fixes for ECS

 2.1.0 (revision 154)
 Added the fluids Hydrogen, Oxygen, and Helium
 Added the output term 'accentric' to get the accentric factor of the fluid